 SAP supports the Global Cornell initiative to expand multicultural knowledge and international understanding across the Cornell community.
 SAP facilitates campus activities about South Asia and promotes overseas learning opportunities.

-SAP sponsors a weekly seminar series with presentations by local, national, and international scholars.
-It also organizes an annual conference, and co-sponsors other workshops and conferences organized by Cornell faculty and students.
-It collaborates with student organizations on campus to bring South Asian cultural and performance events to campus on a regular basis, enriching Cornell and the surrounding communities.
-SAP also has a significant outreach program which makes training on South Asia available to educators from K-12, community college, college, and schools of education.
+SAP sponsors a weekly seminar series with presentations by world-class scholars.
+We also host an annual conference and co-sponsor workshops and conferences organized by Cornell faculty and students.
+We partner with student organizations to bring South Asian cultural and performance events to campus—to enrich the Cornell and surrounding communities.
+Our outreach program provides training on South Asia to educators at the K-12, community college, and university levels.